Binary-Shade/30-days-javascript-projects/readme.md

-# JavaScript 30-Day Project Challenge.
+# JavaScript 30-Day Project Challenge

 Welcome to my JavaScript 30-Day Project Challenge repository!
 Here, you'll find a collection of JavaScript projects that I'll be uploading daily for the next 30 days.
 Each project aims to showcase different aspects of JavaScript, ranging from beginner to advanced topics.